Provisioning Compute Nodes

 Need more than one?

-Provision 3 Ubuntu nodes for a Kubernetes cluster
+Provision 3 nodes for a Kubernetes cluster

 The AI will create multiple nodes in sequence or parallel.